Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 1st Squad, Konomi is a high school student with a lively personality.
 She respects Kyouka Uzen as her senior disciple under the same martial arts instructor, and develops a friendly rapport with Yuuki.
-Her ability, "Beast Power", utilizes her inner ki to manifest animal traits, such as a tiger's strength or a monkey's agility.
-Konomi integrates her power with her mastery of Xing Yi Quan to defeat enemies.
+Her ability, "Beast Power", allows her to adopt and use animals' unique abilities by drawing on her inner ki, which she can project as an aura surrounding her body.
+Konomi integrates her power with her mastery of Xing Yi Quan to defeat enemies in combat, and her power extends beyond living animals to extinct and prehistoric animals, mythical creatures, and even creatures with animalistic characteristics.